-The Corporation's Board of Directors held eight meetings during 1998, of which five were regularly scheduled meetings.
+The Corporation's Board of Directors held five meetings during 1999, all of which were regularly scheduled meetings.
 In addition, management confers frequently with its Directors on an informal basis to discuss Corporation affairs.
-Other than Directors who are also officers of the Corporation, Directors serving in 1998 received an annual retainer of \$25,000 and were each granted 1,500 non-qualified stock option awards in accordance with the Martin Marietta Materials, Inc. Amended and Restated Stock-Based Award Plan.
+Other than Directors who are also officers of the Corporation, Directors serving in 1999 received an annual retainer of \$25,000 and were each granted 1,500 non-qualified stock option awards in accordance with the Martin Marietta Materials, Inc. Amended and Restated Stock-Based Award Plan.
 Directors also received \$1,000 for each regular or special meeting of the Board and \$500 for each Board committee meeting attended, in addition to reimbursement for travel and other expenses related to attendance at Board and committee meetings.
 Each committee chairman (other than the chairman of the Executive Committee) also receives an annual fee of \$1,000.